 The ParentNavigationProperty allows navigation to the entity representing the parent node.

+The optional ChildrenNavigationProperty allows navigation to the entities representing the children nodes.

 The optional DistanceFromRootProperty contains the path to a property that contains the number of edges between the node and the root node.

 The optional IsLeafProperty contains the path to a Boolean property that indicates whether the node is a leaf of the hierarchy.

 The term RecursiveHierarchy can only be applied to entity types, and the applying Annotation element MUST specify the Qualifier attribute.
-The value of the Qualifier attribute can be used to reference the hierarchy in Hierarchy Filter Functions.
+The value of the Qualifier attribute can be used to reference the hierarchy in Hierarchy Functions.

-Hierarchy Filter Functions
+Hierarchy Functions

-For testing the position of a given entity instance in a recursive hierarchy annotated to the entity’s type, the Aggregation vocabulary defines functions that can be applied to any entity in $filter expressions:
+For testing the position of a given entity instance in a recursive hierarchy annotated to the entity’s type, the Aggregation vocabulary defines functions that can be applied to any entity:

 isroot returns true if and only if the value of the node property of the specified hierarchy is the root of the hierarchy,

-isdescendant returns true if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to the optionally specified maximum distance,
+isdescendant returns true if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to the optionally specified maximum distance or, if selected, optionally the parent node itself,

-isancestor returns true if and only if the value of the node property of the specified hierarchy is an ancestor of the given child node with a distance of less than or equal to the optionally specified maximum distance,
+isancestor returns true if and only if the value of the node property of the specified hierarchy is an ancestor of the given child node with a distance of less than or equal to the optionally specified maximum distance or, if selected, optionally the child node itself,

 issibling returns true if and only if the value of the node property of the specified hierarchy has the same parent node as the specified node,